 Radiologists are already using machine learning and assistive technologies as diagnostic tools.
 Retinal scanners in smartphone apps can detect “white eye,” or retinal reflections, in infants – often a sign of cancer or cataracts.
 Facial recognition technology is also being used to diagnose infants.
 Boston-based company FDNA developed an AI that cross-references photos of infant faces to flag potential genetic conditions.

 Cancer detection appears to be the other major care segment seeing improvements from AI.
-Freenome, a California, leverages AI in blood screenings to detect cancer in its early stages.
+Freenome, in California, leverages AI in blood screenings to detect cancer in its early stages.
 With the help of this technology, care providers hope to speed up diagnoses and develop more effective, targeted treatments.
 Beth Israel Deaconess Medical Center is also using AI in blood screenings.
 In this application, enhanced microscopes scan blood samples for bacteria like E. coli faster than manual analysis would allow—detecting evidence of bacteria with as much as 95 percent accuracy.

 Machine learning can also be used to improve clinical decision support systems.
 These systems filter medical information, patient data, and inferencing processes to present clinicians with actionable information for improving care delivery.
 According to Definitive Healthcare, more than 6,000 hospitals report having installed a clinical decision support platform.